Who we are

 We continue to process your information on this basis until you withdraw your consent or it can be reasonably assumed that your consent no longer exists.

-You may withdraw your consent at any time by instructing us by sending an e-mail to: email@example.com.
+You may withdraw your consent at any time by instructing us by sending us a message.
 However, if you do so, you may not be able to use our website or our services further.